oroinc/platform/src/Oro/Bundle/ApiBundle/README.md

  - The main format for REST API is described at [JSON API](http://jsonapi.org/).
 Please be sure that you are familiar with it before you start creating REST API for your entities.
  - The auto-generated documentation and sandbox for REST API is available at `/api/doc`, e.g. `http://demo.orocrm.com/api/doc`.
- - By default, only custom entities, dictionaries, and enumerations are accessible through the data API.
-For how to make other entities available via the data API, see [Configuration Reference](./Resources/doc/configuration.md).
+ - By default, only custom entities, dictionaries, and enumerations are accessible through the API.
+For how to make other entities available via the API, see [Configuration Reference](./Resources/doc/configuration.md).

 Please see [documentation](./Resources/doc/index.md) for more details.